Religion in Kiribati: Education role

 The role of church organisations in the education sector is often crucial in their role in Early Childhood Education & Care (ECCE) centres and Secondary level schools.
 Data from the Kiribati Ministry of Education (MoE) for 2020 report that 130 ECCE Centres (43% of total ECCE) are administered by Church groups.
-At the Secondary level, all 11 Combined (Junior & Secondary) High Schools across Kiribati are run by the Catholic Church (5), Kiribati Uniting Church (4), Seventh Day Adventists (1) and the Church of Latter Day Saints (1).
+At the Secondary level, all 11 Combined (Junior & Secondary) High Schools across Kiribati are run by the Catholic Church (5), Kiribati Uniting Church (4), Seventh Day Adventists (1) and The Church of Jesus Christ of Latter-day Saints (1).
 At the Senior High School level, the Catholic Church (4) and KUC (2) contribute an important part of the education sector and the community (MoE 2022).

 Catholicism

-Catholicism is the single largest religion in Kiribati with over 58% of the population.
+In 2020, Catholicism was the single largest religion in Kiribati with over 58% of the population.
 Catholic missionaries were amongst the first Europeans to settle in the Gilbert Islands (1888) and in 1897 the first permanent structures were in place when it became part of the Apostolic vicariate of Gilbert Islands.
 In 1966 it was raised to the status of diocese and became known as the Diocese of Tarawa.
 In 1978, the year before independence, it changed names and became known as the Diocese of Tarawa, Nauru and Funafuti.
 Nauru and Funafuti were part of the Apostolic Vicariate.
 Four years later Funafuti split and became a Mission Sui Iuris.
 The remaining structure today is the Diocese of Tarawa and Nauru and was led by elected Bishop Koru Tito until his death.

 Protestantism

-The largest Protestant denomination in the country is Kiribati Uniting Church, but the Kiribati Protestant Church (KPC) was the original denomination of this church, and it is now a separated church with less believers (8.4% in 2020).
+In 2020, Protestants made up 35% of the Kiribati population; the largest Protestant denomination in the country is Kiribati Uniting Church, but the Kiribati Protestant Church (KPC) was the original denomination of this church, and it is now a separated church with less believers (8.4% in 2020).